Looking for some fantastic names for bobtail cats?

 Whether it’s true or not, the following names we came up with for male and female Bobtails will be an adorable fit for your new kitten.

 Bobtail Cat Names For Males

 Since the Bobtail is not a very common breed, you’ll want to give your little boy a unique name that accentuates his cute stubby tail.

-Read on for some of our favorite male names for bobtail cats
+Read on for some of our favorite bobtail cat names for males.

 - Poof – similar to the names above it, it’s used to emphasize the tail.

 - Baggins – Like Bilbo Baggins, the hobbit in Lord of the Rings.